messaoudi-mounir/buddypress-activity-privacy/readme.txt

 https://github.com/dzmounir/buddypress-activity-privacy

 == Changelog ==

+= 1.2.1 =
+- New privacy level (@mentioned only).
+  Members mentioned in the acitivity can see the content of acitivity whatever the privacy level.

 = 1.2 =
 - New Dropdown system with a nice icons ( By Font Awesome http://fontawesome.io/ ).